pontojasko/reaper-ainomeator/README.md

 ---

 ## Usage
-### Best Practices

-We recommend the following settings:

 - **Analysis Backend**: start with **PANNs** as your baseline.
 It is generally the most fast starting point.
 You can also test Gemini or a hybrid solution if you want to explore another/better results.
 - **Analysis Mode**: use **Detailed**.
 - **Parallel Tracks**: with Gemini, keep the thread count `1` to avoid rate limits .